FranciscaCerquinho/feup-SDIS/README.md

 $ java App <RMI obj. name> state
 ```
 Example:
 Your App is supposed to trigger the backup of file test1.pdf with a replication degree of 3.
-Likewise, by invoking:
+By invoking:

 ```
 $ java App 1 backup test1.pdf 3